Koa Moana 24: High Frequency Radio Check

-U.S. Marine Corps Lance Cpl.
-Itsael MedinaFuentes, left, a native of Yabucoa, Puerto Rico and Cpl.
-Jonathon Grice, a native of Phoenix, Arizona, both transmission systems operators with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group conduct a long-range high frequency radio check communicating to U.S. Marines at Camp Pendleton, California during exercise Koa Moana 24 at Chuuk, Federated States of Micronesia, Aug.
+U.S. Marines with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, conduct a long-range high frequency radio check in Chuuk, Federated States of Micronesia communicating to U.S. Marines on Camp Pendleton, California during exercise Koa Moana 24, Aug.
 14, 2024.
 1st MLG sustains warfighting readiness throughout fulfilling global force management requirements, providing capabilities aligned with I Marine Expeditionary Force, and operational needs through manning, training, and equipping of combat-credible forces.
-(U.S. Marine Corps photo by Cpl.
+(U.S. Marine Corps video by Cpl.
 Brandon Marrero)

 |Date Taken: